francepack/backend_module_0_capstone/README.md

 ## Set up Ruby Environment Manager: [rbenv](https://github.com/rbenv/rbenv#homebrew-on-mac-os-x)

-Over the years, Ruby has evolved through new version releases that contain new features and upgrades.
+Over the years, Ruby has evolved through various version releases over time that contain new features and upgrades.
 Version 0.95, the very first, was released in 1995, and at the beginning of year 2020, we're at version 2.7.

 Generally, programs written in one version of Ruby will run just fine on another version, but sometimes incompatibilities can be encountered, meaning that particular program needs to be run with a specific version of Ruby.